amansoni8/pdfGenerator/README.md

   ]
 }

-# pdfs will save i pdfs folder
+ pdfs will save in pdfs folder